CurtisNg/local-rag-system-ollama/README.md

 2. **Select a Mode**: Choose "Document Chat" or "Image-based Chat" from the sidebar.
 3. **Upload Files**:
    - For Document Chat: Upload a PDF or CSV.
-   - For Image-based Chat: Upload a PNG/JPG (optional).
+   - For Image-based Chat: Upload a PNG/JPG.
 4. **Pick a Model**: Select an available Ollama model from the dropdown.
 5. **Ask Questions**: Type your question in the chat input and get responses based on the uploaded content or model knowledge.
 6. **Clear History**: Use the sidebar button to reset the chat.